 A brief survey of the history of space technology from Leonardo da Vinci to the modern era, followed by an exam- ination of the development of spaceflight from Sputnik to the Space Station, including the impact of the space program on the Southeastern region.

 PERS 2430.
-Nutrition.
+Nourish to Flourish.
 2 Hours.